Partitioning and Observability in Linear Systems via Submodular Optimization: Sensor Selection for Subsystem Dynamics

 \subsection{Submodular observability-based SP over a partition}

-To describe submodularity of the observability-based measure $f(\mc{R})$, evaluated under a system partition, we first introduce the following corollary the establishes the modularity of the subsystem observability Gramian under a specified sensor configuration.
-That is, the $\m{W}_{\mc{S}_i}$ is modular in terms of sensor allocations within each subsystem $\mc{S}_i \in \pi_{\kappa}^{*}$.
+To describe submodularity of the observability-based measure $f(\mc{R})$, evaluated under a system partition, we first introduce the following corollary that establishes the modularity of the subsystem observability Gramian under a specified sensor configuration.
+That is, the matrix $\m{W}_{\mc{S}_i}$ is modular in terms of sensor allocations within each subsystem $\mc{S}_i \in \pi_{\kappa}^{*}$.